-Subcomponent 2.2: Fostering economic development.
-Investments under this subcomponent are designed to enable existing vendors and MSMEs in and around the project site, including the Kingston waterfront and the adjacent commercial district, to take advantage of the economic opportunities generated by the waterfront investment and associated development, based on a comprehensive mapping and business needs assessment financed under this subcomponent.
-Business support activities financed under this subcomponent will include: (a) skills and knowledge transfer programs, including training in the following areas: business plan development, operations, accounting, marketing, human resources, and finance; and (b) in-kind support such providing equipment or upgraded facilities.
+Subcomponent 2.2: Fostering economic development (US\$2 million).
+Activities under this subcomponent are designed to enable existing vendors and MSMEs in and around the project site, including the Kingston waterfront and the adjacent commercial district, to take advantage of the economic opportunities generated by the waterfront investment and associated development, based on a comprehensive mapping and business needs assessment financed under this subcomponent.
+Business support activities financed under this subcomponent will include: (a) skills and knowledge transfer programs, including training in the following areas: business plan development, operations, accounting, marketing, human resources, and finance; and (b) in-kind support in the form of equipment.
 The detailed design of this subcomponent will be concluded within the first 6 months of implementation, based on the findings of the MSMEs mapping exercise and business needs assessment.
-Criteria for the prioritization and selection of beneficiaries under this component are expected to include, among others: (a) geographic scope (MSMEs located in the geographic scope of Component 2), (b) socioeconomic vulnerability (presence of the elderly, female-headed businesses, presence of people with disabilities, presence of economically vulnerable people, and so on), (c) potential for local impact, (d) technical and financial feasibility, and (e) E&S sustainability.
+Criteria for the prioritization and selection of beneficiaries under this component are expected to include, among others: